galaxyproject/training-material/topics/instructors/tutorials/galaxy-admin-training/tutorial.md

 Once your VMs are running, great!
 Now you'll need to bootstrap the instances and prepare them for student use.

-The GAT team maintains some infrastructure to handle the bootstrapping in [this the GAT repository](https://github.com/galaxyproject/admin-training/tree/2020-bcc/bootstrap-instances)
+The GAT team maintains some infrastructure to handle the bootstrapping in [the GAT repository](https://github.com/galaxyproject/admin-training/tree/2020-bcc/bootstrap-instances)

 > ### {% icon hands_on %} Non-EU: Setting up VMs
 >